Shearless bifurcations in particle transport for reversed shear tokamaks: Shearless bifurcations scenarios

-A sequence of Poincaré sections showing an even reconnection scenario involving the breakup of shearless curves is depicted in Figure \ref{fig:even.scenario}.
+A sequence of Poincaré sections showing an even reconnection scenario is depicted in Figure \ref{fig:even.scenario}.
 For a given value of $q_a$ there are twin chains of $4$ islands each (marked green and blue), straddling a shearless curve (in red) [a magnification of the phase portrait, showing only two islands in each chain, is displayed by Fig. \ref{fig:even.scenario}(a)].
 For the current value of the amplitudes considered in this Figure, there are already two sizeable chaotic regions at both sides of the shearless curve, where the remnants of the islands are embedded.

-As the control parameter $q_a$ slightly increases, the twin island chains approach each other and reconnect, causing the breakup of the shearless curve [Fig. \ref{fig:even.scenario}(b)].
-Increasing again $q_a$ the lower island chain (green) disappears, leaving only the upper chain (blue), showing an asymmetry characteristic of the even reconnection scenario [Fig. \ref{fig:even.scenario}(c)].
+As the control parameter $q_a$ slightly increases, the twin island chains approach each other and reconnect, causing a transition when the shearless curve is absent [Fig. \ref{fig:even.scenario}(b)], although the shearless transport barrier is still present.
+Increasing again $q_a$, the lower island chain (green) disappears, leaving only the upper chain (blue), showing an asymmetry characteristic of this even reconnection scenario [Fig. \ref{fig:even.scenario}(c)].
 After this remaining island disappears, for increasing $q_a$, the shearless curve reappears [Fig. \ref{fig:even.scenario}(d)].
+The asymmetric behaviour of this even reconnection scenario is a characteristic of nontwist maps with lack of symmetry, such as the considered model.
+For example, the standard nontwist map, Eq. \eqref{snm1}, has a symmetry with respect to action coordinate \cite{diego2}.
+However, most other maps do not have such property, like the extended standard nontwist map \cite{wurm2013}.

-Another category of shearless bifurcations concerns the appearance of more than one shearless curve, as illustrated by Fig. \ref{fig:poincare.bifurcation1}(a).
-For $q_a = 3.2360$ there are four island chains, two of them at each side of a shearless curve, marked in magenta, blue, green and cyan, respectively.
+Another category of shearless bifurcations concerns the appearance of more than one shearless curve, as illustrated by Fig. \ref{fig:poincare.bifurcation1}.
+For $q_a = 3.2360$ there are four island chains, two of them at each side of a shearless curve, marked in magenta, blue, green, and cyan.
 As in the previous Figure, the amplitude of the perturbation is already large enough to create two large chaotic regions at each side of the shearless curve, which act as a transport barrier in this case, preventing large scale excursion of particles in chaotic orbits.